Webmail

 For a lucid discussion of the philosophical underpinnings of this approach, see S. Hartmann's article.

 A particular aspect of my work --charge symmetry breaking in pion production-- has been highlighted in Science News, Nature Science Update, CERN Courier, and Physics World.
 (If you are open-minded, check out also SciScoop.)
 It was rated the #49 top science story in 2003 by Discover magazine.
+More recently there has been a story on time-reversal violation in the deuteron in Waves and Packets and Space Daily.

 This research program has been selected for an Alfred P. Sloan Research Fellowship, and also for an Outstanding Junior Investigator Award in the Division of Nuclear Physics of the Office of Science, US Department of Energy.
 In 2004 I was elected Fellow of the American Physical Society.

-In the near future, I will be visiting/participating/speaking at: Some of my past appearances were: The Nuclear Physics Group at UA hosted the DNP 2003 Fall Meeting in Tucson.
+The Nuclear Physics Group at UA hosted the DNP 2003 Fall Meeting in Tucson.
 In addition, we organize weekly seminars and an informal EFT pizza lunch (formerly a brown-bag lunch).
 If driving, you can reach the Physics and Atmospheric Sciences building at the UA campus from the Tucson International Airport or from I-10 by following directions and maps.
 For rides from and to the airport, Arizona Stagecoach offers convenient shuttle service.
-For nearby accomodation try a hotel such as the Sheraton Four Points and the Marriott, or a bed & breakfast such as the Sam Hughes Inn and the Big House.
+For nearby accomodation try a hotel such as the Sheraton Four Points and the Marriott, or a bed & breakfast such as the Sam Hughes Inn.
 See also the UA visitor information.

 My approach to teaching is described in my summary of teaching experience and philosophy.
 In particular, I strongly believe in research as a teaching aid.
 For example, I have worked with undergraduates in the UW Physics REU Program on the renormalization of singular potentials in quantum mechanics.